xNuminousx/Spirits/README.md

   - Updated to use spectator mode instead of teleporting on a loop.
   - New animations.
 - Shelter
-  - Uses ProjectKorra's method for pushing entities away from the shield.
+  - Changed to use a custom method of knockback.
+No longer uses ProjectKorra's method.
 #### Methods
 - Using the Spigot method of spawning particles instead of the ProjectKorra library.
 - Simplified the `createItem` methods and made them work together.